 - a.
-At ground level present a maximum front set back of 3 metres and nil side setbacks. - b.
+At ground level present a front and side setbacks that appropriately respond to adjacent built form - b.
 Be constructed to a minimum of 2 storeys for the majority of the building envelope. - c.
 Represent no more than a 70 percent site coverage of the lot. - d.
-Provide vehicular access from a rear lane only. - e.
-Allow verandahs to extend into the front set back area up to 2metres.
+Allow verandahs to extend into the front set back area.